RIKEN-RCCS/lens3/v1/doc/setting.md

 Lens3 runs MinIO as a non-root process, and thus, it uses sudo to start MinIO.
 The provided example setting is that the user "lens3" is only allowed to run "/home/lens3/bin/minio".
-Copy and edit a sudoers entry in "/etc/sudoers.d".
+Copy and edit an entry in "/etc/sudoers.d/lenticularis-sudoers".

 ```
 # cp $TOP/unit-file/mux/lenticularis-sudoers /etc/sudoers.d/